Skip to content

 calculate_rvi(optical: xarray.Dataset) -> xarray.DataArray

-Calculate RVI (Ratio Vegetation Index) from an xarray Dataset containing spectral bands.
+Calculate RVI (Ratio Vegetation Index) from spectral bands.

 Parameters: